Shared Journals

 What can I share in my Shared Journal?

 You can share anything you would add to a regular journal.
-As a Silver or Gold member, you can type or add unlimited photos, videos, audio recordings, drawings, and files.
-If you’re a free member, you can add entries, including one photo per entry to the shared journals (free members cannot add videos to an entry).
-While there’s a 30-media-per-entry limit for Silver or Gold, and one photo for Basic free users, there’s no limit to overall number of media attachments you can add to the journal.
+As a Silver or Gold member, you can add up to 30 media attachments per entry (combined across photos, videos, audio recordings, drawings, and files).
+If you’re a free Basic member, you can add entries with one photo per entry (free members cannot add videos to an entry).
+There is no overall limit to the number of media attachments you can add to the journal as a whole – the 30-media cap applies per entry, not per journal.
 You can also add comments and reactions to shared entries.
 Even if you’re a free member, you’ll be able to open and view everything that everyone else shares with you in a Shared Journal – photos, videos, audio, and all.
 Everything you add to a Shared Journal is end-to-end encrypted.

 Can I convert my Personal Journals or Existing Journals into a Shared Journal?